 It depends on the manufacturer’s warranty and service coverage policies.
 Some warranties may have restrictions or exclusions based on the state of residence.
 It’s recommended to check with the manufacturer or dealer to understand the warranty coverage for out-of-state purchases.

-What state is the most expensive to buy a car?
+Which state is the most expensive to buy a car?

 California is one of the worst places to buy a used car, as the high cost of living doesn’t contribute to price drops.
 The highest hidden fees are in Alabama – around $2,300.
 Also, Michigan provides the most expensive car insurance nationwide, with an annual rate of $2,100.